Infineon/mtb-example-btsdk-audio-watch/README.md

 - Click the "Audio Connect" button.
 The AG will create a SCO connection to the Headset, wide-band speech is supported.
 - Click the "Audio Disconnect" button to remove the SCO connection.
 - Use Speaker Volume and Mic Volume Dropdown menu to set HF Speaker gain and HF Microphone gain respectively.
-- Use Indicators (Service availability, call status, callsetup, callheld, singal strength, battery value and roming) dropdown menu to simulate indicator changes.
+- Use Indicators (Service availability, call status, callsetup, callheld, singal strength, battery value and roaming) dropdown menu to simulate indicator changes.
 - To simulate incoming/outgoing call, use indicators dropdown menu and RING/CCWA button.

 HFP Hands-free Unit:

 - These targets support HFP Hands-free Unit by default:
-  CYW920721B2EVK-02, CYW920721M2EVK-01, CYW920721M2EVK-02, CYW9M2BASE-43012BT and CYW943012BTEVK-01
+  CYW920721M2EVK-01, CYW920721M2EVK-02, CYW9M2BASE-43012BT and CYW943012BTEVK-01
 - To create a hands-free connection with a remote Audio Gateway (AG) device (such as a mobile phone), use ClientControl and choose the Bluetooth&#174; address of the remote AG device from the BR/EDR combo box.<br/>
   Click the "Connect" button under HF tab.
 - OR Put the device in discoverable and connectable mode and search for the device from the AG device and connect.